 When you’ve been eating a plant-based diet for a long term, you start to pick up some fun hacks for vegan cooking.
 I’ll be posting about my favourite vegan food hacks soon but for now, investigate: banana ice cream, homemade raw chocolate sauce, spicy vegan mayo, aquafaba, vegan baking tricks, nutritional yeast, chickpea flour omelettes, tofu scrambles, avocado chocolate pudding, chia seeds, coconut bacon…there are some many more, so stay tuned for that post!

 There is a lot of controversy surrounding soy so I always tell people you don’t have to include in your diet if you don’t want to.
 Personally, I do.
 Tempeh, tofu and edamame are all staples for me as a protein source.
 I think limiting highly-processed soy products is important though.
 That would be items like meat substitutes, which are a great option at times, are just like any other over-processed food and shouldn’t be the base of a healthy diet (see point 10).

 13. Whole food emphasis.

 I find meat-substitutes like store-bought veggie dogs and burgers to be a great option for BBQs and camping, but they’re not something I eat on a daily basis.
-That being said, in 2016, we are very, very fortunate to have vegan products exploding on the market!
+That being said, today we are very fortunate to have vegan products exploding on the market.
 It’s an exciting time.
 You can now find non-dairy ice cream, cheese, sour cream, mayonnaise and yogurt in most grocery stores and the quality of these products is constantly improving.